storj/docs/app/dcs/pricing/page.md

 ## Object Storage

 Object storage is priced per GB per month in increments of byte hours.
 The calculation of object storage fees is based on a standard 720-hour month.
 Actual storage is metered in bytes uploaded.
 Bytes uploaded include the bytes associated with actual objects plus any nominal overhead associated with encryption.
-Byte hours are calculated based on the number of hours bytes are stored on the Storj DCS Platform from when an object is uploaded to when it is deleted.
+Byte hours are calculated based on the number of hours bytes are stored on the Storj Platform from when an object is uploaded to when it is deleted.
 The calculated number of bytes is then multiplied by the byte hour price.
 The byte hour price is derived from the GB month price divided by the standard 720-hour month and base 10 conversion of GB to bytes.

 **Example**